 Advancements in the Optimization of Medical Accelerators

-The online magazine News Medical has recently published an interview with the Head of the Quasar Group, Prof Carsten P. Welsch.
+The online magazine News Medical has recently published an interview with the head of department, Prof Carsten P. Welsch.

 In the interview, Prof Welsch explains the basic principles of proton beam therapy and the benefits of medical accelerator research to improve radiotherapy for patients.
 In particular, he reviews the success of the EU-funded Optimization of Medical Accelerators (OMA) project.
 Prof. Welsch says: “With OMA, we pulled a lot of the expertise that is available across Europe together and built bridges between clinical centres, research facilities where this treatment was pioneered, leading universities who produce innovative ideas, and companies that are specialised in providing these treatment facilities.
 In collaboration, we aimed to significantly improve treatment.”